opentargets/open-targets-platform-mcp/README.md

 ### JQ Filtering (Optional)

 The MCP server supports optional server-side JSON filtering using jq expressions.
-This feature is **enabled by default** but can be disabled if you prefer simpler tool interfaces.
+This feature is **disabled by default** but can be enabled if you want to reduce token consumption.

 #### When to Use JQ Filtering

-JQ filtering is enabled by default and is recommended when:
+JQ filtering is disabled by default.
+Enable it when:
 - You want to reduce token consumption by extracting only specific fields from API responses
 - Working with large API responses where only a subset of data is needed
 - The calling LLM is proficient at tool calling and can reliably construct jq filters